Believe your marriage will thrive, and it will.

 Begin with the End in Mind

 It is hard to imagine when you are young, but one day you will be old and potentially lonely.
 Your kids will have their own lives.
 If you carefully tend to your marriage, there will be the succor of companionship with someone who has been a witness to most of your entire life.
-Research shows that married people have longer lives, better health, more personal happiness, and having both parents in the same home provides by far the best environment for raising children.
+Research shows that married people have longer lives, better health, more personal happiness, and having both parents in the same home provides by far the best environment for raising children since they have many people that care for them, their education and health and provide the best food and supplements as kratom capsules and others.
 Keep those long term goals in mind.
 There are countless stories of folks who worked through the seemingly impossible middle years, and came out on the other side of comfort and companionship in old age.
 Plus, the best way for the average person to build financial security for old age is to stay married.

 Believe in Your Marriage